Good Art in Pioneer Square

 A Seattle painter is trying to re-write the story of artist vs. development

-Bill Radke talks to Seattle artist Jane Richlovsky about why she wants people to rethink how artist keep their business alive as the city of Seattle grows.
+Bill Radke talks to Seattle artist Jane Richlovsky about why she wants people to rethink how artists keep their business alive as the city of Seattle grows.

 Amina Al-Sadi & Bill Radke, KUOW-FM, Mar 9, 2017